Skip to main content

 Background

 Since 2020, the number of actively exploited security vulnerabilities in open source software (OSS) has significantly increased, along with attacks on core software supply chain infrastructure and individual community members.
-Awareness of the heightened threat environment has led to substantial responses from software consumers and regulators:
+Awareness of the heightened threat environment has led to substantial responses from software consumers and regulators.

 • The United States, European Union, and other nation states are actively funding efforts to build the modern institutional functions needed to regulate the software supply chains and inclusion of OSS in software they procure.